ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/attachments/delete-attachment.dotnet.markdown

-﻿# Operations : Attachments : How to delete an attachment?
+﻿# Operations : Attachments : How to Delete an Attachment

-This operation is used to delete attachment from document.
+This operation is used to delete an attachment from a document.

 ## Syntax